Technical Overview

 Access Control Lists

-For workloads accessed via SMB and NFSv4, Qumulo supports authentication via Active Directory and Windows-style Access Control Lists (ACLs) that can be shared across both protocols.
+For workloads shared via SMB and NFSv4, Qumulo supports authentication via Active Directory and Windows-style Access Control Lists (ACLs) that can be shared across both protocols.

 Kerberos enhancements